 These constraints boil down to the 3 core parts:

 - APIs to replace the database and fetch everything you need directly from the services required.

 - Markup to serve the actual website content and HTML needed.

 Let's have a look at the three individually.

 JAMstack websites are built to be flexible and not have one part of the architectural setup limit another.
 When you use a traditional content management system (often referred to as using a monolith system) you have everything coupled together.
-The database, content and frontend templating is all handled in the same system, which means it's all dependent upon each other.
+The database, content, and frontend templating are all handled in the same system, which means it's all dependent upon each other.
 While there's nothing inherently wrong with that (in fact it's often a great help), it can be limiting in terms of functionality and performance.

 And that's the beauty of it all: you have the flexibility to choose which framework to use and how you want to use it.